cabrerahector/wordpress-popular-posts/readme.txt

 **Features:**

-**WARNING: If you are upgrading from a version prior to 1.4.6, please [update to 1.4.6](http://downloads.wordpress.org/plugin/wordpress-popular-posts.1.4.6.zip) before moving to 1.5!**
+**WARNING: if you are upgrading from a version prior to 1.4.6, please [update to 1.4.6](http://downloads.wordpress.org/plugin/wordpress-popular-posts.1.4.6.zip) before moving to 1.5! **

 * **[NEW FEATURE]**: Use **your own formatting**!
 Control how your most popular posts are going to be displayed on your templates (*optional*).
 * **[NEW FEATURE]**: [WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support added!